rikosintie/Create-PingInfo/README.md

  192.168.10.109 Test-IDFU-U3-SW01
  ```

-for use with PingInfoView either save the output to a file for future use or click File, Ping Options and paste it in.
+for use with PingInfoView, either save the output to a file for future use or click File, Ping Options and paste it in.